 Pizzelles are brittle so they don’t ship well over long distances.
 Save them for local gifts.

 While you have your pizzelle iron warmed up try these pizzelle wafers, too!
-Pizzelles are so versatile you can create many different flavours.
+Pizzelles are so versatile you can create many different flavors.
 They are so quick to make, too.

-Try them for ice cream sandwhiches, make cannolis, cones, or biscuits.
+Try them for ice cream sandwiches, make cannolis, cones, or biscuits.
 Serve them with desserts or a cheese ball.
 Cut them into wedges and serve them with dip.